EmmaHarutyunyan/Weather_app_using_flask/README.md

 The moon phases page explaining the different moon phases.

-Contributing 🤝
+### Contributing 🤝
 Welcome contributions to this project!
 To contribute:

--Fork the repository.
+- Fork the repository.
--Clone your forked repository to your local machine.
+- Clone your forked repository to your local machine.
--Create a new branch for your feature or bug fix.
+- Create a new branch for your feature or bug fix.
--Make changes and commit them.
+- Make changes and commit them.
--Push your changes to your forked repository.
+- Push your changes to your forked repository.
--Open a pull request.
+- Open a pull request.